Data Export

 Trip Export

 Trip exports include a trip column/property so each location is tagged with its trip number.
+Custom selections produce a single file containing only the chosen trips.

 Scheduled Export (Auto-Export)